 - Two 300-megahertz (MHz) Dual Pentium II servers with 512 megabytes (MB) of memory

 - A four-processor F50 IBM RS6000 computer with 512 MB of memory

 - A dual-processor Sun Ultra II computer with 256 MB of memory

 Google uses servers for different tasks.
 Web servers receive and process user queries, sending the request on to the next appropriate server.
 Index servers store Google's indexes and search results.
-Document servers to store search summaries, user information, gmail and Google Docs files.
+Document servers store search summaries, user information, Gmail and Google Docs files.
 Ad servers store the advertisements Google displays on search pages.